 Kondo: We observed other health concerns as well, including post-traumatic stress disorder (PTSD), instrumental activities of daily living (IADL), and tooth loss.
 What surprised me was that the greater the damage to the house, the greater the health hazard.
 However, we were also able to identify the factors that alleviated these health hazards.

-Kawachi: We found that even among people who had suffered difficult experiences, such as losing their loved ones and damaging their

-The higher the pre- and post-disaster social capital, the lower the health risk after a disaster.
+Kawachi: We found that even among people who had suffered difficult experiences, such as losing their loved ones and damaging their houses, those who lived in communities with high social capital before the disaster, or who became richer in social capital before and after the disaster, were less likely to deterioration.
+This means that strengthening the social capital of a community is an important strategy for disaster preparedness.